Latest News and Publications

 - Rick Gunselman, security manager, Global Corporate Security, Mead Johnson Nutrition

 - Sheri Steisel, director of Human Services Policy, National Conference of State Legislatures

 Food for Learning: Public Private Partnerships in the School Breakfast Program.
 June 12, 2012 (See the webinar here.)

 Research shows that students who participate in school breakfast have improved attendance, test scores and decreased behavioral problems.
 The webinar highlights how schools and public and private partners are providing affordable breakfast to students, and leveraging federal dollars to provide healthy breakfasts to children in their community.

-- Jason Reed, Director of Strategy and Corporate Partnerships, Hunger Free Minnesota
+- Jason Reed, director, Strategy and Corporate Partnerships, Hunger Free Minnesota

-Q & A with Adrew Zimmern, Celebrity Chef and TV Personality, Bizzare Foods America, Travel Channel (August 2014)
+Q & A with Andrew Zimmern, Celebrity Chef and TV Personality, Bizzare Foods America, Travel Channel (August 2014)